Universality for roots of derivatives of entire functions via finite free probability: Main results

-We additionally prove the Hermite Universality Principle for functions satisfying Assumption \ref{assump:root density}.
-This result follows from an application of Theorem \ref{thm:CLT}, stated below, which shows that Hermite polynomials naturally appear after repeated differentiation of high degree polynomials. \begin{theorem}[Hermite Universality] Let $f$ be an even entire function, as represented in \eqref{eq:even series representation}, which satisfies Assumption \ref{assump:root density}, and let $d\in\N$.
-Define the centering and normalization sequences and Then, uniformly on compact subsets of the complex plane, \end{theorem}
+We additionally prove the Hermite Universality Conjecture for functions satisfying Assumption \ref{assump:root density}.
+This result follows from an application of Theorem \ref{thm:CLT}, stated below, which shows that Hermite polynomials naturally appear after repeated differentiation of high degree polynomials.